Med Peds Content

 Alumni #1: Panel- Academic Med Peds Outside of UTHSC

-RiM#: Racism in Medicine Curriculum (see separate tab on the website under residency)
+RiM#: Racism in Medicine Curriculum (see Racism in Medicine tab)

 MP PROuD**: MP Professional Development